rabbitmq/rabbitmq-website/site/tutorials/tutorial-six-python.md

   * (4) As usual we start by establishing the connection and declaring the queue.
   * (11) We declare our fibonacci function.
-(Don't expect this one to work for big numbers, it's probably the slowest recursive implementation possible).
+(Don't expect this one to work for big numbers, it's the slowest implementation possible).
-  * (19) At this point we're ready to declare the `basic_consume` callback, the core of the RPC server.
+  * (19) At this point we're ready to declare a callback for `basic_consume`, the core of the RPC server.
 It's executed when the request is received.
 It does the work and sends the response back.
   * (32) We might want to run more than one server process.
 In order to spread the load equally over multiple servers we need to set the